-Hiking in Scotland can be anything from a casual jaunt up Arthur’s Seat in Edinburgh to a walk up the mighty Ben Lomond, the most southerly Munro, just 45-minute’s drive from Glasgow.
-It can mean grabbing a ferry out to the Hebridean mountains of Skye, Rùm or Mull, with Atlantic views and rugged, rocky coastlines - or taking on one of the country's great ridegeline walks, from the Five Sisters of Kintail to climbing Ben Nevis, the highest mountain in the UK, via the Càrn Mòr Dearg Arête.
+Hiking in Scotland can mean anything from a walk up the most southerly Munro, Ben Lomond (near Glasgow) to a trek with dramatic ocean views and rugged, rocky coastlines on islands like Skye, Rùm or Mull.
+It can mean taking on one of the country's great ridgeline walks, from the Five Sisters of Kintail to Ben Nevis, the highest mountain in the UK, via the Càrn Mòr Dearg Arête - or can find you criss-crossing the Highland Boundary Fault from lowland to highland on the Cateran Trail, on Arran or on the West Highland Way.

 The lochs, bens, glens and extensive coastline of Scotland offer something for everyone, whether you're new to hiking, or you've been doing it all of your life.